Olduvai domain: Cognitive function and brain size

 These volume and area increases in the grey matter of all cerebral lobes were found to significantly correlate with higher IQ scores.
 Notably, bilateral temporal surface area appeared to correlate with a progressive increase in IQ, with left temporal surface area being slightly more important.
-However, it was found that CON2's effects on IQ remained substantial even after eliminating bilateral temporal surface area, right frontal lobe surface area and total grey matter volume as factors.
+However, it was found that CON2's effects on IQ remained substantial even after eliminating bilateral temporal surface area, right frontal lobe surface area, and total grey matter volume as factors.
 A portion of CON2's association with IQ, however, was through its effects on bilateral temporal surface area.
 Notably, this contribution to IQ was larger than that of its effects on right frontal lobe surface area, despite the fact that it increased this area the most.
 It was concluded that the Olduvai domain appears to have a role in neural stem cell proliferation, since this proliferation seems to be the major contributor to lobe surface area while also explaining the effects of Olduvai dosage that could not be explained by brain region measurements.
-Corroborating this are stem cell cultures that have also shown Olduvai's proliferative effects neuronal stem cells.
+Corroborating this are stem cell cultures that have also shown Olduvai's proliferative effects on neuronal stem cells.
 However, Olduvai also had effects on cortical thickness that appeared to be the result of mature neuron cell divisions, corroborated by higher neuron numbers in primates being associated with Olduvai copy number.
 Additionally, studies have shown that cerebral size in primates is almost exclusively correlated with a linear addition of neurons, rather than neuronal size or density.

 It was found that CON2's effects on IQ were strongly dependent on sex.
 There was no significant association found in females.
 Additionally, it was found that males with higher CON2 numbers appeared to have the largest increases in IQ over other males of the same age at a mean age of 11 years old.
 The correlation then appeared to decrease with age.
 A proportional advantage was also present in younger individuals.
 This corroborated studies that have shown that brain growth in the brightest children, and children with autism, increases after birth and peaks at around age 11 or 12 before slowing down in adulthood.
 In the second group, birth head circumference was not found to significantly affect IQ, further corroborating these studies.
 The second cohort had previously had a genetic analysis rule out any effect on IQ of other genome-wide copy number variations they had, further suggesting a critical period of activity of CON1 and CON2.